-As mentioned earlier, MUHEC coordinates the creation of the supporting documentation for the training of the INTERBA partners.
-The training content meets the needs of the consortium partners to organise their own training content.
+As mentioned earlier, MUHEC coordinated the creation of the supporting documentation for the training of the INTERBA partners.
+The training content was created so it would meet the needs of the consortium partners to organise their own training content.
 All training content needs to be aligned to specific identified training needs.
 This is based on the following: